kokkonisd/cs-paper-template/README.md

 The license found in [`LICENSE`](./LICENSE) is the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1) and it applies to the _template_ (i.e., the contents of this repo), not your paper.
-Both the `IEEEtran` and `acmart` templates are licensed under [the LaTeX Project Public License 1.3 (LPPL-1.3c)](https://ctan.org/license/lppl1.3).
+Both the `IEEEtran` and `acmart` LaTeX templates are licensed under [the LaTeX Project Public License 1.3 (LPPL-1.3c)](https://ctan.org/license/lppl1.3).